1519 9 32 1676 0

 Big Thunder Mountain Railroad, BTMRR for those who love acronyms, is the fastest ride in the west, pardners.
 Yee Haw!
-Come on y 'all jump on and take a ride.
+Come on y’all jump on and take a ride.

-Warning: This is a rough roller coaster, probably the roughest of all the Walt Disney World roller coasters.
+Warning: This is a rough roller coaster, probably one of the roughest of all the Walt Disney World roller coasters.
 But it is also one of the most thrilling rides west of the Pecos (that probably should be east of the Pecos, huh?)

 The waiting area is fashioned after an old time train station but has no windows so during the summer it get very warm while waiting in line.
 The lines snake around and are sometimes deceptively long.
 Make sure you look at the waiting time clock before you get in line.
 It’s usually fairly accurate.